 Oh, and food?
 Even though it’s biodegradable, many ranges won’t allow you to shoot squash, pumpkins and the like.
 Food debris will attract unwanted critters, smell up the place and create a field of unwanted new crops in front of the targets.
 Unless you’re willing to come back at harvest time, don’t plant!

 No Tracer Ammo

-Many ranges that host shooting competitions will create designated areas with safe backstops where you can handle unloaded firearms for maintenance and cleaning.
-Ranges that use this policy typically allow you to load magazines most anywhere.
+Many ranges that host shooting competitions will create designated areas with safe backstops in which you can handle unloaded firearms for maintenance and cleaning.
+Typically ranges that use this policy allow you to load magazines most anywhere.
 But a loaded magazine can only be mated with its host firearm at the shooting line when ready to fire.
-Think of gun-handling areas as ammunition-free zones where you can check your firearm or perform maintenance while waiting to shoot.
+Think of gun handling areas as an ammunition-free zone where you can check your firearm or perform maintenance while waiting to shoot.